Kaizer Chiefs React After Angry Fans March to Naturena Demanding Kaze and Ben Youssef Be Sacked

 “We appreciate our supporters for presenting their concerns peacefully.
 We will review all suggestions and provide feedback soon,” the statement concluded.

-Amakhosi are set to face Durban City on Sunday, March 15, in a PSL clash at FNB Stadium, where they narrowly defeated the Citizens 1-0.
+Amakhosi are set to face Durban City on Sunday, March 15, 2026, in a Betway Premiership clash at FNB Stadium, and they need a win to move up in the standings.

 Source: Briefly News